Shareholder & Intra-Corporate Disputes

 - Lead counsel for the plaintiff in a multi-million-dollar shareholder oppression dispute concerning his interest in one of the country’s largest independent insurance agencies; following eighteen months of litigation, the case settled under favorable terms to the plaintiff.
 See McClone v.
 Brenn et al., Case No. 2018-CV-000203 (Winnebago County Circuit Court).

 - Lead counsel for the plaintiff in a shareholder dispute concerning the value of a leading luxury brand; after a four-day arbitration hearing, the panel issued a $5MM arbitration award in the plaintiff’s favor, which was dramatically in excess of the amount proffered by defendants and their experts.

 - Represented the plaintiffs in a shareholder dispute regarding their interest in the oldest private ambulance service in the United States; obtained injunctive relief to prevent the defendant-majority from diluting the plaintiffs' stock by issuing more shares during the pendency of the litigation; the case settled thereafter under confidential terms favorable to the plaintiffs.
 See Baker v.
 Baker, Case No. 2008-CV-17169 (Milwaukee County Circuit Court).

-- Counsel numerous business owners to negotiate successful buyouts of departing shareholders and LLC-members to avoid protracted litigation.
+- Counsel numerous business owners in negotiations to secure pre-suit buyouts of departing shareholders and LLC-members and avoid protracted litigation.